rx-gy/gEDA-tools/README.md

     cd projectName
     ```
     ```shell
     The symbols in the lib directory will be browsable from gschem, however I recommend moving any schematic symbols you intend to use to your project local sch/sym directory as future modifications to a symbol could break an old project.
     Footprints for symbols used from the lib/ directory will need to be copied to the project local pcb/fp directory.
     ```

 2. Modify Makefile and example.sch to suit your project.
-   * Change the NAME=example line to NAME=projectName (the desired name of your project).
+   * Change the NAME=example line to NAME=_projectName_ (the desired name of your project).
    * Set the AUTHOR= and EMAIL= lines.
    * Rename sch/example.sch to match the Makefile NAME= setting.